avanillaslice/TROUBLE/README.md

 			-Modified pixelGen() to apply places.js properties to pixels -Moved property application process into applyProperties() to minimise repetition -Added 'pos' property to places.js to determine direction of movement

+Updating Board
+	-Will start by trying to move a piece around the board -I'll need to make a movement function
+			-Pieces need references
+				-Added 'pieces.js' which includes colour, position, and state(home/neutral/final) -On move, change piece status, refresh board -Refactoring will be needed to avoid repetition -applyProperties() can be adjusted to be updateProperties()